PTM 7950 | Phase Change Pad

 PTM7950 is a super highly thermally conductive Phase Change Material (PCM).
 It is designed to minimize thermal resistance at interfaces, maintain excellent performance through reliability testing, and provide scalable application at a competitive cost.
 Based on a novel polymer PCM system, PTM7950 exhibits excellent interface wettability during typical operating temperature ranges, resulting in extremely low surface contact resistance.
 Since PTM7950 comes only in 0.25mm and 0.2mm (thicker versions are under development) you need to be sure that this thickness is compatible and suitable for the flatness of your package.

-- PTM7950 Pad, easy apply and no drying steps
+- PTM7950 Pad | Easy application and no drying steps

-- PTM7950-SP, paste version for automatic stencil printing
+- PTM7950-SP | Paste version for automatic stencil printing

-- PTM7950-SPS, paste version with slow drying solvent
+- PTM7950-SPS | Paste version with slow-drying solvent

 PTM 7950 cannot come in pad form on a reel.
 This is because the material is too soft and tends to wrinkle when rolled, especially when the size gets larger.